 In our last Python and SEO Article which is related to the Robots.txt Analyze, we have used “Washington Post” and “New York Times” robots.txt files for comparison.
 In this article, we will continue to use their robots.txt files for testing.
 The related and required function from Advertools is “robotstxt_test”.
 Thanks to the “robotstxt_test” function, we can test more than one URL for more than one User-agent in a glimpse.

 - We have imported the required function from Advertools.

-- We have performed a test via “robotstxt_test” function.
+- We have performed a test via the “robotstxt_test” function.

 - The first parameter is the URL of the tested robots.txt.

-- The third parameter is for determining the URL Path will be tested according to the user-agents based-on determined robots.txt file.
+- The third parameter is for determining the URL Path will be tested according to the user agents based on the determined robots.txt file.

 You may see our Robots.txt verification result below.

-- The first column which is “robotstxt_url” shows the robots.txt URL, we are testing according to.
+- The first column which is “robotstxt_url” shows the robots.txt URL, which we are testing according to.